netbirdio/addon-netbird/netbird/DOCS.md

 1. Install the "NetBird" add-on.
 1. If you are using the central NetBird instance you can either use the URL generated in the log or you can use a `setup_key`.
 If hosting your own then you'll want to set `admin_url` & `management_url` and again only need to set up the `setup_key` if you don't want to login via the log generated URL.
 1. If you would like to change the auto generated hostname (which is the docker container id in case of hassio) set the `hostname`.
+1. If you would like to enable Rosenpass set the `rosenpass` to `true`.
+1. If you would like to enable Rosenpass in permissive way set the `rosenpass_permissive` to true.
 1. Start the "NetBird" add-on.
 1. Feels free to check the logs for `NetBird` to make sure its booted correctly.
 1. This client will show up in your NetBird dashboard.